Congratulations on your decision to go back to school!

 State and Federal grants:

-State Aid: The State Student Assistance Commission of Indiana has developed several programs to help Indiana residents with their educational expenses.
+State Aid: The Indiana Commission for Higher Education (CHE) Division of Student Financial Aid has developed several programs to help Indiana residents with their educational expenses.

 Goshen College ‘s participation in the Federal Direct Student Loan Program will make the process of applying for and receiving student loans simpler.
 If you are entitled to a student loan, as determined by your FAFSA, the amount of your eligibility will be included on your financial aid award.
 You may always borrow less; it is best to borrow no more than you actually need.
 If you decide to borrow a federal student loan, you will need to complete a Master Promissory Note and Entrance Counseling at www.studentloans.gov.
 These two items must be completed before you student loans can be applied to your account.